SherG/perpetual-elm/exampleSite/content/services/term-loans.md

 ---
-title: LOC and Term loans
+title: LOC and Term Loans
 date: 2019-10-06T01:23:23.907Z
 ---
 Our streamlined process can get you approved in _hours_ - not weeks.
 Apply in the morning.
 Get an estimate in the afternoon.
 97% funding approval rate.